adolgert/anisotropic_hilbert/comments/20251229a_paper_comparison.md

 - **Theorem 6** (p.11): 3D Classification - exactly 1536 structurally different simple 3D Hilbert curves
 - **Theorem 7** (p.14): Locality Bounds for 2D

+ajd: The definitions about indexings that form Hilbert curves are pretty loose.
+They assume it's the same curve at each level.
+He's making it quite consistent to use the same indexing and same rotations at every level.

 ---

 ## Haverkort - Sixteen Space-Filling Curves (28 pages)